trevyn/turbosql/README.md

 </table>
 <br>

+## Releases

+We don't follow a specific release calendar, but if you need a release, please file an issue requesting that.

 ## "turbosql" or "Turbosql"?

 Your choice, but you _definitely_ do not want to capitalize any of the _other_ letters in the name! ;)